INTP and INFP Relationships: Compatibility, Love, and Friendship

 • The difference in emotional fluency could be frustrating for both parties.

-• INTPs tend to be blunt, which an INFP could misconstrue as being overly critical.
+• INTPs tend to be blunt, which an INFP could misconstrue as overly critical.

-• Communication may be difficult for this pair because they both have a tendency to bottle up anger or not face difficult issues head-on.
+• Communication may be difficult for this pair because they both tend to bottle up anger or not face complex issues head-on.

 Role of Gender

-Typically, INTPs and INFPs possess both stereotypical gender characteristics and traits considered atypical for their sex.
+Typically, INTPs and INFPs possess stereotypical gender characteristics and traits considered atypical for their sex.

 INTPs

-Society expects a male to be stoic, and typically, INTP males are stoic.
+Society expects a male to be stoic; typically, INTP males are patient.
 They do not like to appear vulnerable or show their emotions.
-It’s not that they don’t have any feelings; it is actually quite the opposite.
+It’s not that they don’t have any feelings; it is quite the opposite.
 They feel overwhelmed by their emotions and often can’t express themselves.

-1. Unlike a stereotypical male, an INTP does not like to make the first romantic move.
+1. Unlike a stereotypical male, an INTP dislikes making the first romantic move.

-2. They spend so much time in their own heads, which sometimes makes it difficult to communicate effectively.
+2. They spend so much time in their heads, which sometimes makes it challenging to communicate effectively.

 3. They love a puzzle or an intellectual challenge.